1024inc/engineering-blog/eng-paths/sr_software_engineer_1.md

 - Able to break down and estimate large initiatives.
 - Writes code in a style consistent with the codebase, creates tests for their work.
 - Participates in improving engineering best practices.
-- Participate in defcon resolutions if in your area of focus.
+- Participate in critical outages and high impact issues meetings if in your area of focus.
 Help come to a solution when it is in your area of expertise.

 </td></tr>
 <tr><td style="font-weight:bold">